thitipongk/MGPDDA/README.md

 Note that the orders of the data in the association matrices are arranged in the same orders of those in the listing files.

 ## Datasets
 This folder contains the original data that we used in the experiments.
 These are quite large data, containing 1,022 drugs, 585 diseases, and 8,320 GO functions.
-We also provided the matrices of the pre-constructed functional profiles based on each meta-paths for the users who would like to reproduce our prediction results.
+We also provided the matrices of the pre-constructed GO profiles based on each meta-paths for the users who would like to reproduce our prediction results.
 The descriptions of the all data are shown as follows:
 1) "drug_list.csv" : the list of 1,022 drugs (DrugBank ID)
 2) "disease_list.csv" : the list of 585 diseases (OMIM ID)
 3) "function_list.csv" : the list of 8,320 GO functions (GO ID) with their aspects, including Cellular Component (C), Molecular Function (F), and Biological Process (P).